AdrianoMoura/Grunt-App-Boilerplate/README.md

 ## Using

-First things first, edit myapp.json with your project info: id, name, version, description, plugins and platforms
+First things first, edit myapp.json with your project info: id, name, version, description, plugins

 If you haven't phonegap and grunt-cli in your computer, you must run: